Stoner ferromagnetism in a momentum-confined interacting 2D electron gas: Numerical Analysis

 \subsection{Discretization of momentum space}

 We begin by describing our finite-size model.
 Consider a finite 2D system of area $A$ with periodic boundary conditions.
 In an effort to utilize as many symmetries as possible, we choose the simulation box to be invariant under $\frac{\pi}{3}$ rotations.
 In real space, this box is a rhombus with an angle of $\frac{\pi}{3}$ and a side of length $L=\sqrt{\frac{2}{\sqrt{3}}A}$.
 Correspondingly, the momentum space is discretized as a triangular lattice with periodicity $\Delta k = \frac{4\pi}{\sqrt{3}L}$.
 We are interested in considering only momenta up to a cutoff $k_0$.
-By adjusting the area $A$, we set $k_0=R\cdot \Delta k$ for an integer $R$ which determines the number of grid points up to the cutoff.
+By adjusting the area $A$, we set $k_0=R\cdot \Delta k$ for some value of the dimensionless parameter $R$ which determines the number of grid points up to the cutoff.
 The system area is therefore set to be $A=\frac{2}{\sqrt{3}}\frac{(2\pi)^{2}}{k_0^{2}}R^2$.
-For $1\leq R\leq 6$, the number of grid points is $N=3R^2+3R+1$, such that at $R=1$ and $R=2$ we obtain $N=7$ and $N=19$ grid points, respectively.
+The smallest values of $R$ for which $k_0$ sits on the reciprocal lattice are $R=1$, $R=\sqrt{3}$ and $R=2$.
+For $1\leq R\leq 6$ where $R$ is an integer, the number of grid points is $N=3R^2+3R+1$, such that at $R=1$ and $R=2$ we obtain $N=7$ and $N=19$ grid points, respectively.
+The intermediate value of $R=\sqrt{3}$ gives $N=13$.
 In the thermodynamic limit (taking $A\rightarrow\infty$, which implies $R\rightarrow\infty$), we find $N\approx \frac{2\pi}{\sqrt{3}} R^{2}$.
-For $R\ge 3$ the number of grid points is too large for exact diagonalization, as the Hilbert space dimension is exponentially large.
+For $R > 2$ the number of grid points is too large for exact diagonalization, as the Hilbert space dimension is exponentially large.
 The particle-hole excitation calculation has a Hilbert space dimension that is linear in $N$, and there we use $R=6$.
 At filling factor $\nu=1$ we place one electron at each grid point, and the electron density $n=\frac{N}{A}$ is given by:

 We use the density factor obtained for small $R$ when presenting numerical results in Fig.~\ref{fig:egs_vs_meff}, and the one for infinite $R$ when discussing analytical results.